veitveit/CrossTalkMapper/README.md

 "timepoint" | sample time point (or any other condition B) "biological replicate" | number of the replicate

-### examples/
+### doc/

-Example scripts illustrating the workflow for some typical use cases.
+Documentation, including example scripts illustrating the workflow for some typical use cases.

 ### mouse-tissue-analysis/